BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/gas.md

 `sensor.octopus_energy_gas_{{METER_SERIAL_NUMBER}}_{{MPRN_NUMBER}}_current_consumption`

 !!! warning
-    This will only be available if you have specified you have a [Octopus Home Mini](../setup/account.md#home-mini) or have configured an [Octopus Home Pro](../setup//account.md#home-pro).
+    This will only be available if you have specified you have an [Octopus Home Mini](../setup/account.md#home-mini).
 Do not set unless you have one.

 The latest gas consumption sent to Octopus Energy.
 By default, this will update every minute.
 This has been built to see the accumulation within the energy dashboard.
 If you are wanting a sensor to see the current day's accumulation, then you will need to use something like [utility meter](https://www.home-assistant.io/integrations/utility_meter/).
 It has been noticed that daily consumption reported in Home Assistant can differ to when looking at past data within Octopus Energy.
 It looks like this is because Octopus Energy will favour "official" data from your smart meter over the data they collect.